-The hub of Wallace’s set up, as he is sure to point out, is the Matthews stand, the Baby Junior Triple Riser Stand with Wheels, from Matthews, he says again, probably to make good on a contractual obligation to drop the name as much as possible.
+The hub of Wallace’s setup is the Baby Junior Triple Riser Stand with Wheels, from Matthews, he says again, probably to make good on a contractual obligation to drop the name as much as possible.
 And if you didn’t catch it when he said it either time, the makers of this video put up a Home Shopping Channel style screen, complete with the Matthews logo and some specifications, with links flashing on the screen directing you where to go buy it.
 And if you just noticed that I linked the product name above with a PictureCorrect affiliate link to purchase the stand on Amazon after criticizing the video above for doing pretty much the exact same thing, well….capitalism is a fickle mistress, and we all need to buy her some flowers now and again.

-But, Wallace is giving some good information here, and the more resourceful among us will figure out a way to DIY this thing on the cheap; it seems a real useful setup.
+But, Wallace is giving some good information here, and the more resourceful among us will figure out a way to DIY this thing on the cheap; it seems a really useful setup.

 Like This Article?